RikudouSage/LemmyWebhook/README.md

 - `private_message_report` - [PrivateMessageReportData](src/Dto/RawData/PrivateMessageReportData.php)
 - `local_user` - [LocalUserData](src/Dto/RawData/LocalUserData.php)

+If the operation is an UPDATE, you'll also get access to the `previous` property which contains the data from the previous version of the object.
+If the operation is not an UPDATE, the `previous` property is `null`.

 ### Basic vs enhanced expressions

 There are two kinds of expressions, basic and enhanced.
 Enhanced expressions have access to additional functions